 Therefore, the typo-squatted domains are the children and the antivirus.safetynote.xyz is the parent.

-If any user went to one of the typo-squatted domains (united.om, Wall Street Journal wsj.om, or dropbox.om) their browser would automatically be redirected to the parent domain antivirus.safetynote.xyz where the malicious code or phishing sites was running.
+If any user went to one of the typo-squatted domains (united.om, Wall Street Journal wsj.om, or dropbox.om) their browser would automatically be redirected to the host pair and parent domain antivirus.safetynote.xyz where the malicious code or phishing sites was running.
 We also determined that antivirus.safetynote.xyz was forwarding its website to track.mcwtg400.com that was also tagged as a malicious and phishing site.

 We hope you enjoyed this video on how to investigate a suspicious domain to gain more information about a threat actor.